zinklan/secret-spot/README.md

 use Mnk now, controller before ( shame to say this but I need to be honest )

-I got some dead mental in some occasions in the game, if it bothers you.
+I got some dead mental in some occasions in the game

-Sorry about that
+if it bothers you, sorry about that

 ( maybe not for some players )